 Placement companyLife Works

-I thoroughly enjoy the opportunity to take a novel, creative approach to tasks and I feel that studying Psychology at Surrey has fostered this trait.
+I thoroughly enjoy the opportunity to take a novel, creative approach to tasks and I feel that studying on my BSc (Hons) Psychology course has fostered this trait.
 With every assignment, we are encouraged to critique literature and go beyond merely regurgitating content.
 I also enjoy the variety of topics from language to history to cognitive psychology, it is all important in my opinion.

 The academic staff at Surrey are incredibly knowledgeable, completely approachable and they push the students to think critically about content which is the hallmark of a great lecturer.

 The facilities at Surrey are modern and I’m almost certain that they have anything that a university student would ever need.
 I cannot count the number of hours that I have clocked in the Library but I can tell you that I would not have been able to complete my assignments without the comforting, quiet study areas which are always available.

 As part of the third year of my programme, I undertook a Professional Training placement working as a clinical intern at Life Works, a private rehabilitation centre specialising in the treatment of addiction, eating disorders and mood disorders.
 I found this placement through an advertisement on SurreyLearn.